Animal-Related College Degrees

-The biology degree is particularly versatile and can provide a path to dozens of animal-related careers or graduate level studies depending on the specific courses the undergraduate chooses to pursue.
+A biology degree is particularly versatile and can provide a path to dozens of animal-related careers or graduate-level studies depending on the specific courses an undergraduate chooses to pursue.
 Nearly all colleges and universities offer a biology degree, and it is also a very common graduate offering.

 Dairy science majors study dairy cattle management topics including milk production, nutrition, herd health, reproduction, genetics, and marketing.
 Students who graduate from these programs are qualified to work as dairy farmers, dairy managers, or in other related dairy positions.

 Top dairy science programs are offered at the University of Wisconsin, the University of Georgia, Mississippi State University, Texas A&M University, and several other institutions across the U.S.